-Develop a working relationship with an SBA Resource Partner (see page 10) to help you find the funding that works best for you.
+Develop a working relationship with an SBA Resource Partner (see page 10).
+Your business adviser will help make your business ready for financing.
 Define your lending needs.

-Determine if a loan is right for you.
-Is this the right time?
+Determine if a loan is right for you and if this is the right time.
+Define your needs.
 How much do you need?
 What are you going to use it for?
+Include this in your business plan.
+Keep clear records.